 The Sundanese script has only been recently included in the Unicode standards, but now you can indeed type contempoarary Sundanese script.
 Historically, there are other forms and standards and styles and whole other scripts for the Sundanese, but I know even less about those.
 Read the history at Kairaga.com

-To actually see the script on your screen, you’ll need the right font installed, which took me a couple of tries.
+To actually see the script (at least Aksara Sunda Baku, the new, consensus, modernized one) on your screen, you’ll need the right font installed, which took me a couple of tries.